ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 I am very keen to get a Kubernetes certification, as soon as I finished preparing for the Terraform Associate exam!
 Watch this space....

 ## Step 2: Tasks - Containerise E-Commerce Website and Database
-- [x] Create a Dockerfile with php:7.4-apache base image, mysqli extension for PHP and the application source code.
+- [x] Create a Dockerfile with php:7.4-apache base image, mysqli extension, the application source code.
 - [x] Update database connection strings to point to a Kubernetes service named mysql-service.
 - [x] Build and Push the Docker Image
 - [x] Database Containerization